heikern/gitExample/README.md

 # gitExample
 an example for introduction to git

-I am going to write more things into the file
+heikern: I am going to write more things into the file

+heikern: I am writing something again!